codeeverything/planck-mvc/README.md

 Planck is designed to be minimal and to help you quickly get working with RESTful responses.

-The routing of RESTful requests is still the responsibility of your router and routes, but with the default Junction router that's easy to acheieve.
+The routing of RESTful requests is still the responsibility of your router and routes, but with the default Junction router that's easy to achieve.

 ### App structure